 If you have applied and been offered a place on more than one course/programme of study, you must indicate whether you wish to accept or decline the offer against each course/programme.

 Given that your final course choice may be dependent on funding and/or other factors, you may initially decide to accept more than one offer of a place.
-In this case, when you make your final course/programme choice, contact the Admissions and Access Service and we will advise you of the procedures.
+In this case, when you make your final course/programme choice, email the Admissions and Access Service at email@example.com and we will advise you of the procedures.

 The deadline dates for receipt of replies are set out below:-